-Step 3: Enter Project Information:
+Step 4: Enter Project Information:

-Need and Scope - Clearly and succinctly identify the type of project, repair/replace approach, and the facilities effected.
-In planning years, users may enter placeholder Need and Scope language, but it will need to be updated for PFP submission.
+Need and Scope - Clearly and succinctly identify project type, repair/replace approach, and affected facilities.
+In planning years users may enter information in the Need & Scope field but will need to update it for PFP submission.
+For energy efficiency projects funded under the Physical Plant and Instructional Support program, specify the loading order in the Need & Scope field (ex.
+Loading Order: Energy Efficiency and Conservation).